yar-old/fresh-tomatoes/README.md

 # Fresh Tomatoes

 Fresh Tomatoes is a movie trailer app made with Python.
 Based on the first project from the Full Stack Web Developer Nano-Degree course taught by Udacity.
+This is intended to be server-side code which will parse through a list of movies and serve the title, poster image, and trailer to the front-end.

 ## Quick Start